samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 ### Creating a Now.sh Account

-To create a Now.sh account, go to [the sign up page of Now](https://zeit.co/signup) and choose one of the methods available (i.e. through email or through your GitHub account).
+To create a Now.sh account, go to [the sign-up page of Now](https://zeit.co/signup) and choose one of the methods available (i.e. through email or through your GitHub account).
 If you choose to sign up through email, you will get a message with a magic link that you can click to verify your account.
 After that, the browser tab that you used to sign up will be reloaded with your Now dashboard.

 Besides that, if you chose the _Signup with GitHub_ option, a verification mail will be sent to your email address.

-After verifying your email, you will be able [login to Now](https://zeit.co/login).
+After verifying your email, you will be able [log in to Now](https://zeit.co/login).
 If you are a new user, after logging in, your dashboard should look like this:

 ![Signing up to Now.sh](https://cdn.auth0.com/blog/continuous-deployment/signing-up-to-now.png)

 ### Obtaining a Now Token

 Once the registration process is complete and you are logged in, [click on your profile picture on the top-right corner and then click on your email address](https://zeit.co/account) (it will appear under the _Settings_ option).
-After that, Now will show your account settings and, below you profile picture, [you will see a link to _Tokens_](https://zeit.co/account/tokens).
+After that, Now will show your account settings and, below your profile picture, [you will see a link to _Tokens_](https://zeit.co/account/tokens).
 Click on it.

 In this next screen, you will see a section called _Authorized Apps_ and an input field where you will be able to create a new token.
 In this field, insert a descriptive name like _Continuous Deployment_ and hit the `Enter`.
 After that, Now will generate a new Token for you.